José Córdoba: Club career

 Córdoba started in the youth ranks and began his professional football career at Independiente de La Chorrera.
-In 2020 he was transferred to Spanish club Celta Vigo but didn't manage to breakthrough in the senior team and made appearances mainly with the reserve team.
-In the summer of 2020 he was released from the club and several months later he went on a trial with Bulgarian side Etar Veliko Tarnovo.
+In 2020 he was transferred to Spanish club Celta Vigo, but did not manage to break through in the senior team and made appearances mainly with the reserve team.

+In 2020, he went on a trial with Bulgarian side Etar Veliko Tarnovo.
 Córdoba had a second trial with Etar before head coach Aleksandar Tomash decided to sign him on a permanent contract.
 Córdoba made ten appearances in the Bulgarian First League during the second half of the 2020–21 season.
 The club however got relegated, but Córdoba decided to stay with Etar in the Second League and appeared in eight more games before being loaned to Levski Sofia for one year with option to buy in September 2021.
 On 5 April 2022, he signed with Levski on a permanent deal until 2025, coming into effect on 1 July 2022.

+On 5 June 2024, Córdoba was transferred to EFL Championship club Norwich City.
+His first full league start was in a 4–1 home victory against Watford and he scored his first goal for the club in a defeat against Burnley at Carrow Road on 15 December.

 International career

 In March 2022 Cordoba got his first call-up for the national team of Panama for the 2022 FIFA World Cup qualification matches against Honduras, USA and Canada.
-He made his debut in the final qualifier of the campaign against Canada playing full 90 minutes in a 1–0 win.
+He made his debut in the final qualifier of the campaign against Canada, playing full 90 minutes in a 1–0 win.